KingPoss/PossVault/content/cooking/Air fryer cornish game hen.md

 - Season it
 - Cook for 20 minutes, flip, cook for another 20 minutes
 - Eat the deliciousness you have just prepared
+- edit test! this is a test edit!